 ✓ Keep them engaged and interested (by sharing best practices)

-✓ Keep an eye on the metrics invested in their success, and (re)act accordingly and properly.
+✓ Keep an eye on the metrics invested in their success, and (re)act accordingly and appropriately.

-With this in mind, organizations can design business processes and align metrics that will allow customers to achieve the success they are expecting.
+With this in mind, organizations can design business processes and align metrics that will allow customers to achieve their expected success.
 Nuno said every touchpoint is different in the customer journey.
 One thing everyone needs, every company needs, is to be able to focus on the value that matters most to their customers.

 Success begins at home!

 It is a good reminder that customer success starts at home.
 In other words, how we treat our customers reflects the values and principles we choose and uphold.
-By staying focused on customer needs and successes, the core value of our company is shown and demonstrated, one way or another.
+By staying focused on customer needs and successes, our company's core value is shown and demonstrated, one way or another.